 No, while GPM does have a history of serving military personnel and federal employees, anyone eligible for Medicare can apply.

-If you are a Medicare beneficiary and would like to explore your supplemental insurance options, please call us or complete our form.
-We would be happy to help you find the best plan for your needs.
+If you are a Medicare beneficiary and want to explore supplemental insurance options, please call us or complete our form.
+We would happily help you find the best plan for your needs.

 Written By: